-Orica's FY2022 reporting suite details our approach to sustainability, including our sustainability risks and how they are managed.
-From FY2021, we have integrated financial and sustainability performance into one Annual Report.
-Additional corporate reports are prepared to supplement corporate governance and sustainability performance information to stakeholders and include a standalone Climate Action Report (which is aligned to the Task Force on Climate-related Financial Disclosures (TCFD) framework) and Modern Slavery Statement which are available in the Investors section of the Orica website.
-We have also developed an Environmental, Social and Governance (ESG) Data Centre which will be available in the Sustainability section of the Orica website from the end of November 2022.
+Orica's FY2023 reporting suite details our approach to sustainability, including our sustainability risks and how they are managed.
+Since FY2021, we have integrated financial and sustainability performance into the Annual Report.
+An Environmental, Social and Governance (ESG) Data Centre provides performance data and information and can be found in the Sustainability page of the Orica website.

+Additional corporate reports are prepared to supplement corporate governance and sustainability performance information to stakeholders.
+This includes but is not limited to a standalone Climate Action Report (which is aligned to the Taskforce on Climate-related Financial Disclosures (TCFD) framework), Tax Transparency Report, Modern Slavery Statement, Global Reporting Initiative (GRI) Index and Sustainability Accounting Standards Board (SASB) Index.
+Supplementary information is available in the Investors page of the Orica website.